googleapis/google-cloud-java/google-cloud-clients/google-cloud-bigquerydatatransfer/README.md

 ----------

 [//]: # ({x-version-update-start:google-cloud-bigquerydatatransfer:released})
-if you are using Bom, Add this to your pom.xml file.
+If you are using Maven with Bom, Add this to your pom.xml file.
 ```xml
    <dependencyManagement>
     <dependencies>